kryptokrona/kryptokrona-docs/guides/wallets/Using-Zedwallet.md

  5	view_wallet              Import a view only wallet 6	exit                     Exit the program

-What would you like to do?: seed_restore
+What would you like to do?: key_restore
 Enter your private spend key: 41c834f7c26e12373e5c39a9c9b1f8beb665324ad0d098cabda1234567b5d30f Enter your private view key: df51e85dfa4fe48d0123475ec966124b1234c98abda6789060fe6d69b503490b What would you like to call your new wallet?: trtl2